Guide

 LaplaceTarget(regressor, keys=("mu_y", "zy"))

-The ablation made this quantitative: on river's own datasets, LaplaceTarget alone, with raw features untouched, beat river's recommended pipeline on three of four datasets untouched and 10/10 under feature contamination, and tied the fourth.
-If you adopt one thing from this package, adopt this wrapper; add LaplaceFeatures when you distrust the features themselves.
+In the ablation, on river's own datasets, LaplaceTarget alone with raw features beat river's recommended pipeline on three of four datasets clean, tied the fourth, and won 10/10 under feature contamination.
+Add LaplaceFeatures when you distrust the features themselves.

 The full recipe